-In this lesson, we’ll have a look at all the clitic (object) pronouns in Portuguese*:
+In this lesson, we’ll have a look at all the clitic (object) pronouns in Portuguese*.
+Clitic pronouns are sort of like mini-words that go along with a verb to show to whom or to what the action refers.

 |Subject pronoun||Direct object pronoun||Indirect object pronoun|